 - Also, the twelve legendary weapons in Final Fantasy V. For the last portion of the game, Ghido entrusts you to collect four tablets in order to unseal the weapons, three at a time.
 Almost averted, as the weapons are incredibly powerful and yield neat bonuses when you equip them.
 However, the final dungeon includes even more powerful weapons, so much that most of the legendary weapons are overshadowed.
 The ones that don't?
 Weapons you wont ever use, like bells and whips.

-- In the first Fire Emblem game, a lot of the plot is involves Gharnef stealing the Falchion early on and Marth reclaiming it near the end of the game.
-Of course, due to the early game mechanics, it's entirely possible to skip out in getting it and finish the game without it.
-Its advantages are infinite durability and effectiveness against dragons, but in terms of power there are several weapons that overshadow it...which you get earlier on.
+- In the first game and it's remakes, a lot of the plot is involves Gharnef stealing the Falchion early on and Marth reclaiming it near the end of the game.
+Of course, due to the game mechanics, it's entirely possible to skip out in getting it and finish the game without it.
+Its advantages are infinite durability and either complete immunity from any non-dragon attacks (in the first game) or effectiveness against dragons (in the remakes), as well as being able to heal HP but in terms of power there are several weapons that overshadow it...which you get earlier on as well as the ability to forge ordinary weapons to give them more power in the DS remake.

-- In the Fourth game, there's Tyrfing.
-You hear a couple passes at this Legendary Sword in the first generation, but nothing important, then early in Chapter 5, you're given it-- and it's quite powerful, but you don't have it long for certain reasons Your entire army is killed following Chapter 5.
-Come Chapter 6, however, which starts with the main character's son, Celice- Tyrfing has become this- an all important sword that will make Celice a Bad Ass that can kick The Empire in the nuts, once he gets it, that is.
-Unlike most other examples however, this IS Celice's best weapon.
+- In the fourth game, Genealogy of the Holy War, there's the Tyrfing.
+You hear a couple passes at this legendary sword in the first generation, but nothing important, then early in Chapter 5, you're given it -- and it's quite powerful, but you don't have it long for certain reasons.
+Your entire army is killed following Chapter 5.
+Come Chapter 6, however, which starts with the main character's son, Seliph, Tyrfing has become this — an all important sword that will make him a badass that can kick The Empire in the nuts, once he gets it, that is.
+Unlike most other examples however, this IS Seliph's best weapon.
 (And like the Falchion, it's possible to miss Tyrfing both times).

 - Forgotten Realms: Demon Stone has the silver sword of the Githyanki, which is needed to kill the Slaad Lord.